W O U N D C A R E

-National Wound Care's mission is to help create better quality of life for patients dealing with chronic ailments.
-We do this by being an advocate for the patient through providing solutions for rapid and cost effecting healing in the post-acute care settings (home health, nursing homes, assisted living, and memory care).
+National Wound Care's mission is to help create better quality of life for patients dealing with chronic ailments including non-healing wounds.
+We do this by being an advocate for the patient through providing solutions for rapid and cost effective wound healing in the post-acute care settings (home health, nursing homes, assisted living, and memory care).

 TRANSFER OF KNOWLEDGE

 National Wound Care was established in 1993 with the purpose of finding and sharing pathways to superior wound healing.
 A DME company, National Wound Care has sought to be an advocate for the patient by finding ways to help heal patients faster in the most cost effective manor possible.